-The GS Yuasa Group is establishing the following basic rules on forced labor and child labor at overseas Group companies, in addition to Japan.
-We take immediate corrective action upon discovering forced labor or child labor by a supplier.
+The GS Yuasa Group has established and enforces the basic rules on forced labor and child labor.
+We build a system to take immediate corrective action upon discovering forced labor or child labor by a supplier.

 Prohibition of Forced Labor and Child Labor